New Storage Software Company Leil Storage Developing SaunaFS, Distributed File System Inspired by Google

 We select a few various ones below:

-• Two other projects, MooseFS and then LizardFS, were launched in Poland more than 10 years ago.
+- Two other projects, MooseFS and then LizardFS, were launched in Poland more than 10 years ago.
 First MooseFS, with an initial release in 2008, took models from Ceph, Lustre and Google File System.
-LizardFS was forked from MooseFS in 2013 but both seem to be stopped.
+LizardFS was forked and seems to be stopped now, MooseFS continues and the team will update it in a few months.

 The last interesting project is SaunaFS started by the Estonian company Leil Storage.
 They use the model to address secondary storage challenges with a Reed Solomon erasure coding and MAID oriented solution.